pradeepm-elearning/programming/python/PRACTICE.md

 29. Write a program to print numbers from 1 to 10 in decesending order using for loop statement and range function.
 (DurgaSoft | Video: 85)
 30. Write a program to print the sum of numbers in the given list using for loop statement.
 [Research is required] (DurgaSoft | Video: 85)
 31. Write a program to print the sum of numbers in the given list without using for loop statement.
 [Research is required] (DurgaSoft | Video: 85)
+32. Write a program to convert int data type & base conversion given below (DurgaSoft | Video: 20 & 21) using input and for loop statement (OWN STRATEGY)
+      Binary to Decimal | Binary to Octal | Binary to Hexa-Decimal Octal to Decimal | Octal to Binary | Octal to Hexa-Decimal Hexa-Decimal to Decimal | Hexa-Decimal to Octal | Hexa-Decimal to Binary

 WHILE STATEMENTS:
 32. Write a program to print a string 10 times using while statement along with serial numbers.
 (DurgaSoft | Video: 86)
 33. Write a program to print number from 1 to 20 which are divisible by 3.
 (DurgaSoft | Video: 86)
+34. Write a program to Enter Name (string), Age (int).
+If not entered correctly, the program should prompt until true.
+(YT|Bro Code | While Loops)
+35. Write a program to Enter favourite Foods until a specific key is pressed, it should not exit.
+(YT|Bro Code | While Loops)
 34. Write a program to print sum of first 'n' numbers.
-(DurgaSoft | Video: 86)
+[Research is required] (DurgaSoft | Video: 86)
 35. Write a program to execute a block of statement until a specific name/string is entered.
 (DurgaSoft | Video: 86)

 BREAK: